SLAMPAI/game_reasoning_arena/analysis/README_how_to.md

 ---

-#### `extract_reasoning_traces.py` - Data Extraction Tool
+#### `extract_reasoning_traces.py` - Data Extraction Tool (Standalone)
 Comprehensive command-line tool for extracting and viewing reasoning traces from SQLite databases.
+This tool runs independently and is not part of the automated pipeline, allowing for ad-hoc detailed trace inspection.

 **Key Features:**
 - **Database Discovery**: Automatically finds available database files